 Often, patients believe that their other facial features, such as the ears, chin, mouth, and eyes, are the problem, when in reality changes to the nose are needed to bring the rest of the face into balance.
 Using an array of specialized Asian rhinoplasty techniques, Dr. Chow restructures the nose to complement the size and shape of the whole face and its individual features for better balance and a more attractive appearance.

-Due to the unique framework of the Asian nose, Asian rhinoplasty is generally more challenging and requires a skilled plastic surgeon to provide aesthetically pleasing results.
-This procedure can achieve 1 or a combination of the following goals:
+Due to the unique framework of the Asian nose, Asian rhinoplasty is generally more challenging than traditional rhinoplasty and requires a skilled plastic surgeon to provide the best, most aesthetically pleasing results.
+This procedure can achieve one or a combination of the following goals:

-- Improve self-image by helping patients feel more comfortable with their appearance.
+Improve self-image by helping patients feel more confident about their appearance.

 Using safe, permanent artificial implant materials or a graft of the patient’s tissue, Dr. Chow can create a clearly defined bridge and alter the shape of the nasal tip.
 In many cases, an Asian rhinoplasty procedure can be performed as a scarless closed rhinoplasty.